CopernicaMarketingSoftware/Documentation/Mailerq/5.4/mq_complete.md

 *   Tell MailerQ to skip all other plugins
 *   Tell MailerQ to call the first plugin again

-The [MQ_continue()](mq_complete) implements the second behavior.
+The [MQ_complete()](mq_complete) implements the second behavior.
 If you call it, MailerQ will skip all subsequent plugins and continues with its original algorithm.

 ````c
 /**